awsdocs/amazon-lumberyard-release-notes/archive/1.21/known-issues.md

 + Certain assets might not load properly.
 This can cause the objects to flicker.
 + Vegetation textures may appear black when a map loads, if these textures are processed by Asset Processor while the map is loading.
 To work around this issue, restart Lumberyard Editor.
 + The order-independent transparency (OIT) demonstration cave is temporarily disabled.
 The teleporter now jumps to the next available cave.
++ Starter Game encounters frame rate drops to 5 FPS and cannot maintain more than 15 FPS after leaving the crashed ship.
+In fight moments while player and enemies are shooting at each other frame rate is very unstable with occasional stuttering.

 ## Static Mesh Component<a name="static-mesh-component-known-issues-v1.21"></a>